alejandrobll/py-sphviewer/content/tutorial_smooth_camera.md

 * the camera is still at the second cube until snapshot 750, after which it starts moving gradually towards the first cube.
 * the camera reaches the first cube in snapshot 930, and remains there until snapshot 1500, after which the camera starts moving towards the second cube, which is reached at snapshot 1680.

-Previous sequence defines the trajectory (or behaviour) of the camera using **"anchors"**. ``camera_tools`` uses this anchors to construct a smooth trajectory interpolated between the anchors.
+Previous sequence defines the trajectory (or behaviour) of the camera using **"anchors"**. ``camera_tools`` uses this anchors to construct a smooth trajectory interpolated between the them.
 This is done as follows:

 ```python
 cm_1 = [0.5,1.5,0.5]